-At September 30, 2022, we had cash and cash equivalents of 363.3 million (December 31, 2021 - 394.0 million), the majority of which were denominated in U.S. dollars.
+At September 30, 2022, we had cash and cash equivalents of \$363.3 million (December 31, 2021 - \$394.0 million), the majority of which were denominated in U.S. dollars.
 Our cash and cash equivalents are subject to intra-quarter swings, generally related to the timing of A/R collections, inventory purchases and payments, and other capital uses.

 As of September 30, 2022, an aggregate of \$646.7 million was outstanding under the Term Loans, and other than ordinary course L/Cs, no amounts were outstanding under the Revolver (December 31, 2021 - \$660.4 million outstanding under the Term Loans, and other than ordinary course L/Cs, no amounts were outstanding under the Revolver).
 See "Liquidity - Cash used in financing activities - Financing and Finance Costs" above for a discussion of amounts borrowed and repaid under our Credit Facility during YTD 2022 and 2021.
 Except under specified circumstances, and subject to the payment of breakage costs (if any), we are generally permitted to make voluntary prepayments of outstanding amounts under the Revolver and the Term Loans without any other premium or penalty.
 Repaid amounts on the Term Loans may not be re-borrowed.
-Repaid amounts on the Revolver may be re-borrowed.
 As of September 30, 2022, we had \$582.0 million available under the Revolver for future borrowings, after reflecting outstanding letters of credit issued under the Credit Facility (December 31, 2021 - \$579.0 million of availability).

 The Credit Facility has an accordion feature that allows us to increase the Term Loans and/or commitments under the Revolver by \$150.0 million, plus an unlimited amount to the extent that a specified leverage ratio on a pro forma basis does not exceed specified limits, in each case on an uncommitted basis and subject to the satisfaction of certain terms and conditions.
 See "Capital Resources" in Item 5, Operating and Financial Review and Prospects, of the 2021 20-F and note 11 to the 2021 AFS for a description of permitted uses for the Revolver, a \$50.0 million sub-limit for swing-line loans, and a \$150.0 million sub-limit for L/Cs thereunder, as well as the range of interest rates, margins and commitment fees applicable to borrowings under the Credit Facility.
 The Initial Term Loan currently bears interest at LIBOR plus 2.125%.
-The Incremental Term Loan currently bears interest at LIBOR plus 2.0%.
-Prior to the December 2021 Credit Facility amendment, the Initial Term Loan bore interest at LIBOR plus 2.5%.
+The Incremental Term Loan bore interest at LIBOR plus 2.125%, and the Terminated Term Loan bore interest at LIBOR plus 2.5%.
 See note 11 to our Q3 2022 Interim Financial Statements for LIBOR successor provisions under the Credit Facility.